danielle0x/cybersecurity-portfolio/digital-forensics/digital-forensics-acquisition/README.md

-* FTK Imager was utilised, leveraging its **read-only functionality** to ensure that no write commands were executed on the source media during the imaging process, maintaining the **integrity of the evidence.**
+* FTK Imager was utilised in conjunction witha portable Hardware USB Write Blocker to ensure that no write commands were executed on the source media during the imaging process, maintaining the **integrity of the evidence.**